olivier7delf/damn-vulnerable-defi/README.md

 Small fixes:
 - (still unsafe) a simple solution is to have a lot more token in uniswap, so it become really harder to be in this situation.
 - (safer) Forbid huge variation in short time, i.e: take care about flashloan...

+### 9 Puppet-v2

+Solution: Quite similar but we need to swap token and ether before